 These delightful Fried Ravioli bites are crispy on the outside with a hot, cheesy filling.
 Toasted ravioli are a great make-ahead appetizer and can be fried in oil, baked in the oven, or air-fried.
 Instructions are included for all of these methods!

-Since then, I’ve made Fried Ravioli countless times with all different kinds of fillings.
+I’ve made Fried Ravioli countless times with all different kinds of fillings.
 Spinach-artichoke is a favorite, but any of your favorite flavor combinations such as lobster, sausage, chicken, veggie or mushroom will work.
-I’ve fried them, baked them, even made them in our air fryer a few times.
-The toasted ravioli recipe below has instructions for all!
+I’ve fried them, baked them, even made them in our air fryer.
+The fried ravioli recipe below has instructions for all!

 Do you have to thaw frozen ravioli before cooking?

 It depends on the recipe.
-For ravioli that will be boiled and simmered in water, then served with a sauce, it won’t need to be thawed first.
+For ravioli pasta that will be boiled and simmered in water, then served with a sauce, it won’t need to be thawed first.
 For toasted, air-fried, or pan-fried ravioli, start with either fresh, refrigerated ravioli or thaw the amount of frozen ravioli you’ll need for the recipe.

 How to make Fried Ravioli in an Air Fryer

 To cook these in an air fryer, preheat your air fryer to 350F.
 Prepare as directed then place the breaded ravioli in a single layer in the basket.
 Cook them for about 9 minutes or until they’re golden brown and crispy.
 Repeat the process until all the ravioli have been fried.